45 Days to “Read the Gospel Challenge”. The Gospel of Luke Chapter Two: The Birth of Jesus Christ

 Outline for Chapter Two

-A. Many people travel to Jerusalem to register and to be taxed.
+A. Many people travel to Jerusalem for registration and taxation.

 C. An angel announces Jesus’ birth to the shepherds.

-H. At twelve years of age, Jesus questions the doctors in the temple.
+H. At twelve years old, Jesus engages with the teachers in the temple, asking questions.

 Reflection and Discussion: